 Wandering the lands foraging and picking from trees.
 Singing birds, smiling little creatures, the hum of insects, waterfalls, rivers, streams and forests surround.
 The daily comfort of the sun and nightly wonder of the stars.
 Meals right from the tree and garden.
 No garbage, no waste.
 Just enriching the soil and planting new seeds.
 Climbing trees, trekking the land and your home, forever under the skies.

-Ok, that'd sure be nice, but in all likelihood, you are buying much of your fruit and produce.
+Ok, that'd sure be nice, but in all likelihood you're buying much of your fruit and produce.
 Perhaps some nice morning sounds of horns, traffic and trucks backing up outside your window.
 But, if you love fruit and would like to eat a lot of it, there's some things you can do.
 Overall, it's best to live in a place where fruit is abundant and cheap.
 Tropical or Mediterranean climates especially (though fruit can be tough to come by in touristy islands).
 But here's some stuff to consider regardless.

 1)Grow your own food, forage and connect with neighbors with fruit trees/garden space.
 This is ideal and most natural, but it may not feed your every meal all year.
 Though, you'd be surprised how far just 1 plant or tree can go.
 The less developed, the better for foraging.
 It's honestly just worth the experience.
 Nothing beats something right from a tree.
-Just in random excursions we've foraged: coconuts, mangoes, blueberries, persimmons, figs, avocados, rolinia, sapodilla, guava, papayas, bananas, tamarind, mulberries, passion fruit, breadfruit, starfruit, cherries, citrus, rambutans, longans and jackfruit.
+Just in random excursions we've foraged: coconuts, mangoes, blueberries, raspberries, persimmons, figs, avocados, rollinia, sapodilla, guava, papayas, bananas, tamarind, mulberries, passion fruit, breadfruit, starfruit, cherries, citrus, rambutans, longans and jackfruit.